Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/sketching.rst

 You finalize a whole stroke by clicking* :kbd:`RMB`.
 You can cancel the stroke you are drawing by pressing :kbd:`Esc`.
 You can also snap strokes to underlying meshes by holding* :kbd:`Ctrl` while drawing.
-By the way, the *Peel Objects* *button at the bottom of the* *Bone Sketching* panel is the same thing as the "monkey" button of the snapping header bar controls shown when* *Volume* snap element is selected - see the :doc:`snap to mesh </editors/3dview/transform/transform_control/snap#snap_element>` page for details.
+By the way, the *Peel Objects* *button at the bottom of the* *Bone Sketching* panel is the same thing as the "monkey" button of the snapping header bar controls shown when* *Volume* snap element is selected - see the :ref:`snap to mesh <transform-snap-element>` page for details.

 Selecting Strokes